raccoon-lang/raccoon/docs/language/DIVERGENCE.md

                     return StopIteration()
         ```

-        For loops use StopIteration to halt iteration on iterables and None in the case of generators.
+        For loops use StopIteration to halt iteration on iterables.
+Generators are inherently interable.

 - Concurrency